-Gardoš was inhabited in period of The Vincha culture.
+Gardoš was inhabited in the period of the Vinca culture.
 It is placed in the city center of Zemun.
 It was named after Slovenian noun for ,,city’’.
 Gardoš outspreads among the shores and it is one of the essential boardwalks in Belgrade.
-Next to the many cafes and restaurants, there are The Zemun Fortress with Tower of John Huniadin and different churches.
-Special attention is given to many events such as Summer in Gardoš (Leto na Gardošu) and Summer stage (Letnja pozornica) where are escoted various concerts and plays.
+Next, to the many cafes and restaurants, there are The Zemun Fortress with Tower of John Huniadin and different churches.
+Special attention is given to many events such as Summer in Gardoš (Leto na Gardošu) and Summer stage (Letnja pozornica) where are escorted various concerts and plays.

 Ada Ciganlija Lake

-Ada Ciganlija (,,The Belgrade sea’’) is lake made on river Sava.
+Ada Ciganlija (,,The Belgrade sea’’) is a lake made on river Sava.
 Name is taken out of Celtic word Singa-Lia which means ,,an island’’ .
-Ada lake is in 1821. pronounced a National welfare.
-It is full with beaches, cafes and it has over 50 sports objects, recreative activities and it is one of the favourite summer and winter destinations among Belgrade citizens and tourists.
-Baths are outspreading the lake with its full length, and it also includes a nudistic beach.
+Ada lake is in 1821. pronounced National welfare.
+It is full of beaches, cafes and it has over 50 sports objects, recreative activities and it is one of the favorite summer and winter destinations among Belgrade citizens and tourists.
+Baths are outspreading the lake with its full length, and it also includes a nudist beach.

 The Cathedral Church

-Tašmajdan park was named after a turskish word for ,,a stone-pit’’.
-Because of huge aggerations , in catacombs were kept ammunition and also there were used for sheltering soldiers.
+Tašmajdan park was named after a Turkish word for ,,a stone-pit’’.
+Because of huge aggerations, in catacombs were kept ammunition and also there were used for sheltering soldiers.
 It is assumed that Tašmajdan is the exact place where the remains of Saint Sava were burnt.
-In this park there are located: The Church of St. Mark, The first seismological station in Belgrade, Russian church, hotel and cafes.
+In this park, there are located: The Church of St. Mark, The first seismological station in Belgrade, Russian church, hotel and cafes.
 Also, there is a Recreative center Tašmajdan.
-Furthermore there are indoor and outdoor pools, running tracks, trim tracks, and workout outdoor equipment, special places for playing chess, relaxation with classical music ,beautiful fountains with changing coulours an extensive court on which are held summer concerts and winter rinks.
+Furthermore, there are indoor and outdoor pools, running tracks, trim tracks, and workout outdoor equipment, special places for playing chess, relaxation with classical music, beautiful fountains with changing colors an extensive court on which are held summer concerts and winter rinks.

 Temple of Saint Sava